Christian of the Palatinate-Zweibrücken (1752–1817): Early life and ancestry

-Christian von Zweibrücken was the first of six children of Christian IV Herzog von Pfalz-Zweibrücken and Maria Johanna Camasse, Gräfin von Forbach (1734-1807).
+Christian von Zweibrücken was the first of six children of Christian IV Herzog von Pfalz-Zweibrücken and Maria Johanna Camasse, Gräfin von Forbach (1734–1807).
 He was born in Zweibrücken.
-The children were unable to succeed to their father's Duchy due to the morganatic nature of their parents' marriage at first, but were allowed to wear the name Freiherr von Zweibrücken in 1792.
+The children were unable to succeed to their father's Duchy due to the morganatic nature of their parents' marriage.
+The Duchy of Zweibrücken was inherited by Christian IV's nephews (Christian's first cousins), Charles August and Maximilian Joseph.

+From his birth to about the American Revolution, Christian used the name Christian Gräf von Forbach.
+From about 1776 until the French Revolution, and while serving in the French Army, he used the name Christian, comte des Deux Ponts and was later elevated to marquis des Deux Ponts.
+Fleeing France for Germany during the Revolution, he was granted permission to use Christian Freiherr von Zweibrücken from 1792 forward.